Digital-Identity-Labs/shibkit-meta_meta/README.md

 Entity objects are generic representations of entities listed in SAML metadata.
 They can be IDPs, SPs, or both.
-MetaMeta only stores general information about the entity in the Entity object itself, and then uses SP and IDP objects inside it to store more detailed information about the roles of entity.
+MetaMeta only stores general information about the entity in the Entity object itself, and then uses SP and IDP objects inside it to store more detailed information about the roles of the entity.

 #### Accessing all the entities in a federation